tealpartners/viren.api/README.md

 ## Examples

 ## Authorization
-All communication with the Viren Execution API requires a HTTP Authentication header that contains a valid bearer token.
+All communication with the Viren Execution API requires a HTTP Authorization header that contains a valid bearer token.

 ```
 Authorization: Bearer <token>